 | SEAT Leon Cupra 290 Lux review |

 In the market for a VW Golf GTI or R?
-Kotto Williams thinks there is close relative that combines the best of both worlds for less money
+Kotto Williams thinks there is close relative that is both more exciting and affordable

 Photography by Kotto Williams

 here comes a time in a man’s life when his penis stops working the way he intends it to.
 It no longer stands to attention in the morning, coitus requires three weeks’ notice to prepare and when you step away from a urinal, pull up your zip, it keeps on peeing.
 At this point in life, you probably need a sensible car, a big boot, five doors and comfortable suspension, an automatic gearbox so you only have two pedals to worry about.

 Things like the 0-60 sprint becomes 460l of boot space, torque vectoring becomes trailer tractoring, 6-speed H pattern gearbox becomes 8-way electric memory seats and the only handbrake you pull up is the foot-rest on your Lay-Z-Boy.